shrutityagi4102/myleetcodesolutions/README.md

 3. Maximum Product of Two Elements in an Array
 4. Find First and Last Position of Element in Sorted Array
 5. Student Attendance Record I
+6. Element Appearing More Than 25% In Sorted Array